-- Competence in other SCA combat styles does not automatically mean competence in rapier.
+- i.
+Competence in other SCA combat styles does not automatically mean competence in rapier.
 Separate warrants and authorizations in rapier combat are required.
-Authorizations are required to participate in any SCA event outside of practices. - ii.
+Authorizations are required to participate in any SCA event outside of practices.
+For all authorizations that fall under the rapier marshalete the fighter wishing to authorize must have read the current version of Caid's Rapier Combat Handbook and demonstrate the ability to fence safely in that specific form. - ii.
 There are five (5) rapier combat authorizations: - a.
 Light Rapier (RLR): The fighter must perform the authorization bout with either a defensive or offensive secondary to demonstrate safety. - b.
-Heavy Rapier (RHR): The fighter must perform the authorization bout with both a defensive and offensive secondary to demonstrate safety. - c.
+Heavy Rapier (RHR): The fighter must perform the authorization bout with both a defensive and offensive secondary to demonstrate safety.

+- c.
 Cut and Thrust-Rapier (RCT).
-Fighter must show ability to deliver and acknowledge percussive cuts with sufficient control with weapons in the Cut and Thrust-Rapier class.
+Fighter must show ability to deliver and acknowledge percussive cuts with sufficient control with weapons in the Cut and Thrust-Rapier class. - d.

-- d.
 Cut and Thrust-Broadsword (RCB).
 Fighter must show ability to deliver and acknowledge percussive cuts with sufficient control with weapons in the Cut and Thrust-Broadsword class. - e.
 Rapier Spear (RSP).
 Fighters must complete a multiple-step process that allows the marshallate to assess the candidate's ability to control a spear in both a one-on-one setting, and in large-scale melees. - iii.
-In order to participate in cut and thrust rapier, at an event or practice, a fighter must be authorized in Heavy Rapier or Unarmored Combat and maintained that authorization and participated in authorized combat activities for, at least, six months - iv.
+In order to participate in cut and thrust rapier, at an event or practice, a fighter must be 18 years old and authorized in Heavy Rapier, Unarmored Combat, or have demonstrated an understanding of the rules and the ability to fence safely and has the approval of a C&T present marshal. - iv.
 In order to wield a spear in melee or practice, a fighter must have six months of authorized heavy rapier experience and meet the requirements to participate in rapier melees. - v.
 TO AUTHORIZE, one must: (Note, if any one of the following conditions is not met then the candidate may not proceed with the remaining parts of the authorization) - a.
 Be at least 14 years old.
 (For under 18 years of age, see MARSHALLING CONCERNS IN RAPIER COMBAT section 7.) - b.
-Read and be familiar with these rules. - Own (or obtain beforehand) equipment necessary to participate in Caidan Rapier combat. - d.
+Read and be familiar with these rules. - c.
+Own (or obtain beforehand) equipment necessary to participate in Caidan Rapier combat. - d.
 Sign a combat waiver or present a current Blue Membership Card. - e.
-Complete and Pass an Authorization Procedure officiated by a warranted Provost Marshal and one other Warranted Rapier Marshal.
+Complete and Pass an Authorization Procedure officiated by a Warranted Senior Marshal and one other Warranted Rapier Marshal.
 This procedure will have five parts: - i.
 Pass oral test.
 The authorizing marshals will conduct an interview to determine the fighter's knowledge of: armor and weapons requirements, the conventions of combat and target areas for weapons.
 Must show a verbal knowledge of the rules by successfully answering a minimum of three questions asked by each of the authorizing marshals (for a total of six).
 This is true even if the fighter is already authorized in heavy weapons or other combat forms. - ii.
 Pass armor and weapons inspection. - iii.
 Have the fighter indicate the appropriate response to thrusts and cuts to various parts of the body as pointed out by the Marshal. - iv.
-Have the fighter demonstrate how to properly execute a "death from behind". - Successfully complete directed combat with an authorized fighter(s) to demonstrate safe use of the equipment and practical application of the rules.
+Have the fighter demonstrate how to properly execute a "death from behind". - v.
+Successfully complete directed combat with the authorizing Senior marshal to demonstrate safe use of the equipment and practical application of the rules.Note: The senior marshal is required to fight at least one series of bouts with the authorizing fighter, the rest of the fighting can be completed by another authorized experienced fighter.